COURSE NUMBERS--LOWER DIVISION & UPPER DIVISION

 Starting in your second semester, you might be able to petition to take 19-20 units if you are in good academic standing and meet certain GPA requirements (varies based on declared major and School).

-Talk with your BAC advisor about the process to petition for excess units in your second semester or later.
+Talk with your BAC academic advisor about the process to petition for excess units in your second semester or later.

 You cannot petition to take excess units in your second semester until AFTER first semester grades have been posted.